damik3/nns-and-clustering-methods/README.md

   * Arch 1 : Good behaviour, avoided overfitting, recreated original images with success (input size: 2500, queries 100) .
     ```
     * convolution layers:                          2
     * size of filter 1:                           32
     * size of filter 2:                           64
     * number of convolutional filters per layer:   1
     * number of epochs:                           20
     * batch size:                                 64
     ```
   * Arch 2: Good behaviour, avoided overfitting, recreated original images with success (input size:2500, queries: 100).
 Corresponding files a_query_new_1, q_train_new_1.
     ```
     * convolution layers:                          2
     * size of filter 1:                           40
     * size of filter 2:                           80
     * number of convolutional filters per layer:   1
     * number of epochs:                           25
     * batch size:                                 64
     ```
   * Arch 3: Not good behaviour, avoided overfitting but was not able to succesfully recreate autoencoded images (input size:2500, queries: 100).
 The only thing we changed from Arch2 was the batch size.
     ```
     * convolution layers:                          2
     * size of filter 1:                           40
     * size of filter 2:                           80
     * number of convolutional filters per layer:   1
     * number of epochs:                           25
     * batch size:                                100
     ```
   * Arch 4: Good behaviour, avoided overfitting, recreated original images with success (input size:2500, queries: 100).
 Corresponding files a_query_new_2, q_train_new_2.
     ```
     * convolution layers:                          2
     * size of filter 1:                           60
     * size of filter 2:                           60
     * number of convolutional filters per layer:   1
     * number of epochs:                           20
     * batch size:                                 64
     ```
+    * Arch 5: Good behaviour, avoided overfitting, recreated original images with success (input size:2500, queries: 100).
+Corresponding files a_query_new_4, q_train_new_4.
+    ```
+    * convolution layers:                          2
+    * size of filter 1:                           28
+    * size of filter 2:                           84
+    * number of convolutional filters per layer:   1
+    * number of epochs:                           25
+    * batch size:                                 64
+    ```

 #### Question B
 For this question we only tested the architectures from question 1 that produced good results.
-In general, the NeuralNet method did better than LSH.
+Most of the times (but not always), the NeuralNet method did better than LSH.
 They did about the same time, but NeuralNet had an overall better approximation factor.
+It obviously depends on the Architecture and hyperparameters of question 1, but we showed that it can perform better than LSH when tuned appropriately.

 Our `search` executable for this question, prints each query, and for each query the Brute Force, LSH and NeuralNet closet neighbor if you want to check the results with your own eyes.

   * For Arch 1, LSH and NeuralNet were about the same.
 We got:
     ```
      * tReduced:  598.057
      * tLSH:      499.478
-     * tTrue: 8031.74
+     * tTrue:    8031.740
      * Approximation Factor LSH:      1.5759
      * Approximation Factor Reduced:  1.55799
     ```
   * For Arch 2, NeuralNet did better than LSH.
 We got:
     ```
      * tReduced:  364.818
      * tLSH:      367.164
-     * tTrue: 3720.04
+     * tTrue:    3720.040
      * Approximation Factor LSH:      1.46096
      * Approximation Factor Reduced:  1.27103
     ```
   * For Arch 4, NeuraNet did better than LSH.
 We got:
     ```
      * tReduced:  741.992
      * tLSH:      794.935
-     * tTrue: 8672.91
+     * tTrue:    8672.910
      * Approximation Factor LSH:      1.42435
      * Approximation Factor Reduced:  1.2999
+    ```
+  * For Arch 5, LSH did better than LSH.
+We got:
+    ```
+     * tReduced:  370.492
+     * tLSH:      507.651
+     * tTrue:    4745.400
+     * Approximation Factor LSH:      1.44375
+     * Approximation Factor Reduced:  1.72814
     ```

 #### Question C